lfrei/kafka-training/iot.md

 Exercise:

 * Use the template [Exercise0Stream.java](uc-iot/kafka-stream/src/main/java/com/zuehlke/training/kafka/iot/stream/Exercise0Stream.java) to implement a stream
-* Run the application and check the log output
+* Run the application with `mvn spring-boot:run` and check the log output
 * Play around with the different (stateless) operations

 Hints: